-By applying the production $S \to aSa$, $S \to bSb$ recursively and finally applying the production $S \to c$, we get the string abbcbba.
+By applying the production $S \rightarrow aSa$, $S \rightarrow bSb$ recursively and finally applying the production $S \rightarrow c$, we get the string abbcbba.

 G) Derivation

 Derivation is a sequence of production rules.
 It is used to get the input string through these production rules.
 During parsing we have to take two decisions.
 These are as follows: